Coppernic/ScanSample/README.md

 Context
 -----------

-This application demonstrates how to scan a barcode on Coppernic device.
+This application demonstrates how to scan a barcode on a Coppernic device.

 Prerequisites
 -------------

-CpcSystemServices from version 2.0.4 needs to be installed on device.
+CpcSystemServices from version 2.0.4 needs to be installed on the device.

 Trig a barcode
 --------------

 There are 2 ways to trig a barcode reading:
-- Remap a physical button to barcode scan function
+- Remap a physical button to barcode scan function,
-- Send an intent
+- Send an intent.

 ### Remap a physical button to barcode reading